Bullying and Harassment

 You may, in the first instance, want to discuss the matter in confidence with a friend or colleague who is familiar with the setting in which you work or study.

-If you are a member of staff, you may want to discuss the matter with your Head of Department, departmental administrator, immediate supervisor, or trade union representative.
+If you are a member of staff, you may want to discuss the matter with your line manager/supervisor (where appropriate), or trade union representative.

 You can of course contact your HR Business Partner who will meet you to have a confidential discussion in person.
 They can advise you on what to do next and the options open to you.